MLB Run Line Betting

 • Detroit Tigers +1.5 (-110)

-If you bet on Cleveland, that means you expect the Indians to win the game by two or more runs.
-When you wager on the Tigers, that means you anticipate they’ll keep the margin to one run.
-Detroit could also cover the run line by pulling out the upset and winning the game outright.
+When placing a bet on Cleveland, you are predicting that the Indians will secure a victory with a lead of two or more runs.
+On the other hand, if you wager on the Tigers, it indicates your belief that they will manage to maintain a margin of just one run.
+Additionally, Detroit has the potential to cover the run line by causing an upset and winning the game outright.

 What is an MLB alternate run line?